slimcdk/go-eloverblik/README.md

-# Golang API wrapper client for eloverblik.dk
+# Go client for eloverblik.dk